 The business world needs the specialized expertise of tax preparers.
-But did you know that based on their credentials, tax preparers fall into 5 categories?
+But did you know that tax preparers fall into five categories based on their credentials?
 In this article, I’ll review each type and explain their differences.
 I’ll also discuss the pros and cons of pursuing each according to your career goals.

 The IRS allows anyone with a PTIN, or a Preparer Tax Identification Number, to prepare federal tax returns for compensation.
 But beyond that basic requirement, the categories of tax preparers vary according to experience, education, and overall level of expertise.